 Yersinia pestis (Y. pestis) is the etiologic agent of bubonic, septicemic and pneumonic plague.
 Three biovars have been associated with the three historically recognized pandemics of Y. pestis: Antiqua, Medievalis, and Orientalis.
 Rodents are the main reservoir and the organism is transmitted to humans through the bite of an infected flea.
-Humans and other animals can also serve as hosts.2
+Humans and other animals can also serve as hosts.4

 Y. pestis is an aerobic, non-spore-forming, Gram-negative, rod-shaped bacterium.
-Virulence-associated genes are located on the chromosome and on three plasmids found in typical Y. pestis strains: 1) pMT1 (pFra; ~ 110 kb), which encodes a murine toxin and capsular protein with anti-phagocytic activities, 2) pCD1 (pYV; ~ 70 kb), which encodes a type III secretion system and is essential for virulence and 3) pPCP1 (pPla; ~ 9.5 kb), which encodes a protease that facilitates the initial dissemination of the bacteria to the lymph nodes.3 Virulence factors on the chromosome are located in an unstable locus, pgm.4
+Virulence-associated genes are located on the chromosome and on three plasmids found in typical Y. pestis strains: 1) pMT1 (pFra; ~ 110 kb), which encodes a murine toxin and capsular protein with antiphagocytic activities, 2) pCD1 (pYV; ~ 70 kb), which encodes a type III secretion system and is essential for virulence and 3) pPCP1 (pPla; ~ 9.5 kb), which encodes a protease that facilitates the initial dissemination of the bacteria to the lymph nodes.5 Virulence factors on the chromosome are located in an unstable locus, pgm.6 confirmed by PCR amplification of plasmid-specific sequences from extracted DNA.

-Y. pestis, strain Kuma(D8) contains the pMT1 and pPCP1 plasmids, but lacks the pCD1 plasmid that is essential for virulence as well as the unstable chromosomal pgm locus.5
+Y. pestis, strain A12(D6) lacks two of the three plasmids found in typical Y. pestis strains, the pCD1 plasmid that is essential for virulence and the pPCP1 plasmid, as well as the chromosomal virulence-associated locus pgm.
+Strain A12(D6) contains the pMT1 plasmid.7

-The presence of the pMT1 and pPCP1 plasmids in NR-4691 has been confirmed by PCR amplification of plasmid-specific sequences from extracted DNA.
+The presence of the pMT1 plasmid in NR-4689 has been